martinvonk/SPEI/paper/paper.md

 ## Climdex
 Climdex is an online platform providing indices for heat, cold, precipitation, and drought changes over time [@alexander_climdex_2025], with several of its precipitation indices available in the SPEI Python package.

-## Precipitation deficit (KNMI)
+## Precipitation deficit
-The Royal Dutch Meteorological Institute (KNMI) defines drought during the growing season using the precipitation deficit (potential evaporation minus precipitation).
+The KNMI defines drought during the growing season using the precipitation deficit (potential evaporation minus precipitation).
 This package includes five functions [after @witte_knmi_2025] to calculate this absolute drought index, primarily for the Netherlands but adaptable to other regions by adjusting the keyword arguments.

 # Acknowledgements
 Thanks to all the scientists who used and cited this package so far [@adla_use_2024;@segura_use_2025;@mourik_use_2025;@panigrahi_use_2025] via Zenodo [@vonk_spei_zenodo].
 Thanks to Mark Bakker for reading this manuscript and providing feedback.